GiGaSoftwareDevelopment/ng-patterns/libs/packages/store/README.md

 ```

-## Writing a service to connect to firestore
+## Writing a getService to connect to firestore
 TODO docs

 ## Using the CustomFireStoreService